On this page

-The Department of Immigration and Citizenship (the department) determines which visa applications require an AoS.
+The Department of Immigration and Border Protection (the department) determines which visa applications require an AoS.

 The department does not assess AoS applications.
 Where an AoS is required the department will decide a visa application based on advice from DHS whether an AoS has been accepted or not.

 The AoS scheme is managed by the DHS, which is responsible for: